 Skip to Content

-Several other ethical reasons to keep some or all of a tenant’s security deposit include cleaning costs, unpaid bills, and in some cases, a broken lease or nonpayment of rent.
-But, on the other hand, some states do not allow landlords to withhold security deposit funds to cover unpaid fines or late fees, and so again, make sure to understand the regulations in your location.
+Ethical reasons for retaining a tenant’s security deposit can include cleaning costs, unpaid bills, and in some instances, a broken lease or unpaid rent.
+Still, certain states forbid landlords from retaining security deposit funds for unpaid fines or late fees, so always verify your local regulations.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.